Graduate Certificate: Neuroscience

 - Must enroll in two courses in each of the following Neuroscience specialization areas:

 - Cellular/Molecular Neuroscience

-Upon successful completion of all departmental and Neuroscience program requirements, students receive a Ph.D. degree in the discipline represented by their department with a certificate in Neuroscience.
-Doctoral students enrolled in the Departments of Biology and Psychology can be awarded this specialization in Neuroscience.
+Upon successful completion of all departmental and Neuroscience program requirements, students receive a PhD degree in the discipline represented by their department with a certificate in Neuroscience.
+Doctoral students enrolled in the Department of Biology and Department of Psychology and Neuroscience can be awarded this specialization in Neuroscience.

 Campus Location: Main

 Full-Time/Part-Time Status: The graduate certificate can be completed only on a full-time basis.

 Non-Matriculated Student Policy: Students can take up to 9 credits on a non-matriculated basis.
 When they complete 9 credits, they must declare their intention to complete the graduate certificate in Neuroscience by completing and submitting the “Non-Degree Seeking Student Request to Exceed 9 Credits of Graduate Coursework for Certificate Program," found in TUportal under the Tools tab within “University Forms.”

 Bachelor's Degree in Discipline/Related Discipline: Applicants already admitted to a graduate degree program at Temple University have demonstrated that they possess the required bachelor's degree.

 Number of Credits Required to Complete the Certificate: 15